Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 >>
 > **Using the Python SDK**
 >>
->> Run the following code to list all Quantum notebooks:
+>> Run the following code to list all Quantum Notebooks:
 >>
 >> ```python
 >> from ovhai.api.notebook import notebook_get_all